eliaquimbrandao/terraform-azure/storage-sync/README.md

 ## How to

+> [!TIP]
+> If you are not currently in the project folder, you can still initialize Terraform for the project by specifying the folder path directly.
+Use the following command:
+>
+> ```bash
+> terraform -chdir=path/to/your/project init
+> ```
+>
+> This allows you to initialize Terraform without needing to change directories.

 ### Part 1

 In the first phase of this project, we begin with `terraform init`, followed by `terraform plan` to confirm that the configuration aligns with expectations.
 After verification, we run `terraform apply` to implement the changes.
 This phase targets the `rg, storage, and syncservice modules`, ensuring that core Azure infrastructure components are correctly set up and ready for the next stages.